Smile-SA/smile-magento-elasticsearch/doc/developper-documentation.md

 The search engine can mix several types of document into the same index (product, categories, …).
 Every document have a type associated with him.

-By default the index is named magento-YYYY-MM-DD-HHmmss.
+By default the index is named **magento-YYYY-MM-DD-HHmmss**.
-The creation date is used for YYYY-MM-DD-HHmmss.
+The creation date is used for **YYYY-MM-DD-HHmmss** and the alias configured for the index is used as prefix.

-When processin a full reindex
+The process for a full reindex is :

-- a new index is created,
+1. New index is created,
-- data are pushed into
+2. Data are pushed into
-- the alias is switched when indexing is finished
+3. The alias is switched when indexing is finished
+4. The old index is removed

 Layered categories :
 --------------------
 All categories are anchor categories by default.
 As a result only **catalog_category_layered** layout handle is used and the **catalog_category_default** one is useless.